Link copied!

 Frequently Asked Questions (FAQs)

-Who are the participants of the Indian securities market?
+Who are the participants in the Indian securities market?

-How many types of participants are present in the stock market?
+How do market participants affect the stock market?

 Disclaimer: This content is for educational purposes only and does not constitute financial or investment advice.
 Investments in securities or other financial instruments are subject to market risk, including partial or total loss of capital.
 Past performance is not indicative of future results.
 Always consider your financial situation carefully and consult a licensed financial advisor before making investment or trading decisions.